adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > Handling the Javascript disabled scenario is only half of the story!

 Yes, some people turn off Javascript, but most of us don't.
 Maybe, for whatever reason (some of) the Javascript doesn't make it down the wire.
-Perhaps a particular browser extension fucks with your Javascript.
+Perhaps a particular browser extension messes with your Javascript.
 But **most importantly** and *more common* than any of that, is that the **browser doesn't understand the code** it has been given.

 > JS does not degrade gracefully without developer intervention (unlike HTML and CSS).